LibertyGlobal/ReactLiberty/README.md

 Be free to choose between WebGL / Canvas / DOM / Native or any other UI renderer
 ---------------------------------------------------------------------------------

-This is a family of React libraries which designed to abstract renderer by presenting three kinds of entities.
+This is a React library designed to abstract renderer by presenting three kinds of entities.
 They are Image, Text and Container.

 React Liberty uses [CSS Layout](https://github.com/facebook/css-layout) for laying components out, [ReactMotion](https://github.com/chenglou/react-motion) for declarative animations and [Sunbeam](https://github.com/LibertyGlobal/sunbeam) for focus management.